MojoAuth/mojoauth-docs/content/guides/html-and-js/index.md

   redirect_url: "your_redirect_url",
 })
 ```

+>Redirect URL is an optional parameter here, [whitelist your root domain](/configurations/redirection/) to get redirected on successful authentication.

 3. Add the following div on your web page where you want the MojoAuth passwordless login form to be rendered